akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 To help you improve your products **enrichment** and **consistency**, simply follow the **recommendations** that can be found in the **data quality insights** panel in your product edit form.

-![Image data quality panel](../img/data-quality-panel.png) From this panel, you will know which attributes need to be improved and how to improve them.
+![Image data quality panel](../img/data-quality-panel.png) From the `data quality panel`, you will know which attributes need to be improved and how to improve them.

 ::: info
 From the `data quality panel`, links on attribute names can take you to a specific attribute.
 By clicking on the `Display all improvable attributes`, you can easily access a product edit form filtered on all the attributes that need to be checked for consistency.